raulfanc/DataEngieering/day2-Postgres/README.md

-# batch-loading data into Postgres
+# day 2. batch-loading data into Postgres

 Apache has guide to set up docker composer as per below, according to [docker-compose](../Documents/docker-compose_2.3.4.yaml)
 ```yaml